open-contracting/standard_extension_template/README.md

 #### Required fields

-* `name`: An object mapping language codes to the name of the extension in the language
+* `name`: An object mapping language codes to the title case name of the extension in the language
 * `description`: An object mapping language codes to the description of the extension in the language
 * `documentationUrl`: An object mapping language codes to the URL for documentation in the language, e.g. the extension's GitHub page